velartrill/velartrill.github.io/orig/kestrel.md

 Bear and I glance at each other.

-"You people haven't fought *den tsuang* in a while, have you," I ask slowly.
+"You people haven't fought the *vó dua* in a while, have you," I ask slowly.

 Soshten purses her lips.
-"There was the Vitian Affair… I think that was the last face-to-face clash.
+"There was the Vitian Affair… I think that was the last face-to-face clash with Guard.
 Wasn't much of a fight; we rolled over them with armor and air supremacy.
-That was about two hundreds years ago, anyway."
+That was about two hundred years ago, anyway."

 Bear whistles.